 Besides, one should take into account the international division of labor.
-On the one hand, the Western countries produce and supply capitals and world currency to all economies of the world (but if a certain part of it is created 'out of thin air', then there may occur a peculiar effect of the simultaneous export of inflation and deflation); on the other hand, the developing countries produce cheap consumer goods which are in growing numbers supplied to the developed countries.
+On the one hand, the Western countries produce and supply capitals and world currency to all economies of the world (but if a certain part of it is created 'out of thin air', then there may appear a peculiar effect of the simultaneous export of inflation and deflation); on the other hand, the developing countries produce cheap consumer goods which are in growing numbers supplied to the developed countries.
 Increasing amounts of money from the core countries go to other countries and affect inflation there in different ways.
 This can be called an exported inflation.
 At the same time, the Western countries get cheap import from the developing countries and this also contributes to low inflation.
 But we should note that export of inflation is not always bad.
-On the contrary, in current situation it can significantly stimulate the economic growth (since the
+On the contrary, under the current situation it can significantly stimulate the economic growth (since the Keynesian times the moderate inflation is considered as a catalyst for the economic growth).
+However, the dependence on the fluctuations of economic flows makes the developing markets extremely vulnerable when any external change can cause deterioration.